Dervish: Orders

-There are various orders of dervishes, almost all of which trace their origins from various Muslim saints and teachers, especially Imam Ali.
+There are various orders of dervishes, almost all of which trace their origins to various Muslim saints and teachers, especially Imam Ali.
 Various orders and suborders have appeared and disappeared over the centuries.
 Dervishes spread into North Africa, the Horn of Africa, Turkey, Anatolia, the Balkans, the Caucasus, Central Asia, Iran, Pakistan, India, Afghanistan, and Tajikistan.

-Other dervish groups include the Bektashis, who are connected to the janissaries, and the Senussi, who are rather orthodox in their beliefs.
-Other fraternities and subgroups chant verses of the Qur'an, play drums or whirl in groups, all according to their specific traditions.
-They practice meditation, as is the case with most of the Sufi orders in South Asia, many of whom owe allegiance to, or were influenced by, the Chishti order.
-Each fraternity uses its own garb and methods of acceptance and initiation, some of which may be rather severe.
-The form of Sufi dervishism practised during the 17th century was centered upon esotericism, patience and pacifism.
+Other dervish groups include the Bektashis, who were associated with the janissaries, and the Sanusiyya of the Maghreb, which is comparatively orthodox in theology and otherwise orthoprax.
+Other fraternities and subgroups chant āyat (Qur'anic verses), play drums, or whirl in groups, all according to their specific traditions.
+They practice meditation, as is the case with most of the Sufi orders in South Asia, many of whom owe allegiance to, or were influenced by, the Chishti Order.
+Each tariqa (order) has its own garb and methods of acceptance and initiation, some of which may be rather severe.
+The form of dervishism practised during the 17th century was centred on esotericism, patience, and pacifism.